OJ/gobuster/README.md

 All funds that are donated to this project will be donated to charity.
 A full log of charity donations will be available in this repository as they are processed.

 # Changes

+## 3.4

+- Enable TLS1.0 and TLS1.1 support
+- Add TFTP mode to search for files on tftp servers

 ## 3.3